agiles231/proktasy/README.md

 wait to complete tasks they wish to complete.

 ## The Solution
-With proktasy, a1 would go through proktasy and proktasy would not make the request until a new rate limiting period begins.
+With proktasy, a0, ..., a9 would go through proktasy and proktasy would not reduce the "remainings" below a threshold (determined by configuration).

 ## Configuration
 All configuration is done through web.xml.